JThomas404/automated-billing-csv-to-aurora-serverless/README.md

 }
 ```

-This allows the Lambda to use `os.environ.get("DB_SECRET_NAME")` to fetch credentials securely.
+This allows the function to access DB credentials via `os.environ`.

 ---

 ## IAM Role and Permissions

-Lambda is granted scoped access via inline policy:
+The IAM policy allows scoped access for S3, RDS Data API, and Secrets Manager:

 ```hcl
 policy = jsonencode({